anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 ## Data

-Sampling: A sampling rate of 10Hz is assumed for both datasets.
+**Sampling:** A sampling rate of 10Hz is assumed for both datasets.

-Noise of measuring device: A mean value of 0 and a standard deviation of 0.3 radians (angle) and 0.5 meters (distance) are assumed.
+**Noise of measuring device:** A mean value of 0 and a standard deviation of 0.3 radians (angle) and 0.5 meters (distance) are assumed.

 **Dataset 1:** (used in Part 1 & 2)

-control1.csv contains the speed measurements, u and θ

-radar1.csv contains the noisy measurement of the obstacles from the vehicle, d1, φ1, d2, φ2
+- control1.csv
+- radar1.csv

 **Dataset 2:**  (used in Part 3)
+- control2.csv
+- radar2.csv

-control2.csv contains the speed measurements, u and θ
+control1.csv & control2.csv contain the speed measurements, u and θ

-radar2.csv contains the noisy measurement of the obstacles from the vehicle, d1, φ1, d2, φ2
+radar1.csv & radar2.csv contain the noisy measurement of the obstacles from the vehicle, d1, φ1, d2, φ2

 ## Main Project